ajobart/ajobart/README.md

 - 🔭 I’m currently working on a Angular project for a client

-- 🌱 I’m currently improve my ruby skills in Angular.
+- 🌱 I’m currently improve my Angular skills.

 - 📫 How to reach me **jobart.pro@gmail.com**